-- a) The Aggregate Resource Area Overlay shown in Appendix I and on Schedule 3B, identify primary and secondary aggregate resource areas within the Town that are to be protected from incompatible land uses and where new or expanded aggregate resource operations are encouraged to locate, subject to meeting the policies of this Plan. - b) Within Aggregate Resource Areas, the land uses identified within the underlying land use designations shall be permitted subject to meeting the criteria set out in this Section to ensure the resource is protected and extraction is not precluded or hindered in the future. - c) Aggregate Resource Areas shall be protected from uses and/or activities that may preclude or hinder the effective and/or economicalextraction of aggregate in the future.
-An application for An amendment to this Plan, Zoning By-law, Site Plan and/or Consent on lands that are wholly or partially within 300 metres of a sand and gravel deposit and that has the potential to preclude or hinder continued extraction or expansion to existing operations or the establishment of new operations or access to mineral resources, shall be accompanied by appropriate studies that demonstrate to the satisfaction of Council that: - Aggregate extraction would not be economically, socially or environmentally feasible; - ii.
+- a) The Aggregate Resource Area Overlay shown on Schedule 5 identify primary and secondary aggregate resource areas within the Town that are to be protected from incompatible land uses and where new or expanded aggregate resource operations are encouraged to locate, subject to meeting the policies of this Plan. - b) Within Aggregate Resource Areas, the underlying land use designations, as identified on Schedule 3B and Schedule 5, shall be permitted subject to meeting the criteria set out in this Section to ensure the resource is protected and extraction is not precluded or hindered in the future. - c) Aggregate Resource Areas shall be protected from uses and/or activities that may preclude or hinder the effective and/or economicalextraction of aggregate in the future.
+An application for An amendment to this Plan, Zoning By-law, Site Plan and/or Consent on lands that are wholly or partially within 300 metres of a sand and gravel deposit and that has the potential to preclude or hinder continued extraction or expansion to existing operations or the establishment of new operations or access to mineral resources, shall be accompanied by appropriate studies that demonstrate to the satisfaction of Council that: - Aggregate extraction would not be economically, socially or environmentally feasible;

+- ii.
 The proposed land use serves a greater long term public interest; and, - iii.
 Issues of public health, public safety and environmentalimpact have been addressed.